shfernan26/structured_testing/README.md

 # CAV Structured Testing for Simulation

-The structured testing framework is a method introduced for UWAFT to start ROS 2 nodes.
+The structured testing framework is a method introduced to validate a system or just a subset of ROS 2 nodes.
 It serves as an extenstion of the existing ROS 2 launch framework.
-The target use case for this tool is when a developer wants to test a part of the stack against a scenario that has been logged in ROS bag files.
+The target use case for this tool is when a developer wants to test a part of the stack against a scenario that has been logged in ROS 2 bag files.
 Certain nodes can be launched independently and their required topics can be made available from a given bag file.
 At a very high level this tool does 3 main tasks:

 1. Start launch files.